babyloniaapp/docs/logs.md

 <hr/>

+13.09.22 - We removed our small LP from Pancakeswap due to conflict & arbitrage with RadioShack.<br/>

+---

 <img width="100" alt="New menus 02" src="https://user-images.githubusercontent.com/94221562/189600130-e6dc1396-bc1c-4940-a695-a47c08c99cb7.png">
 12.09.22 - As per new Roadmap we got the website updated, the Game replaced with Win & moving toward only smart contract based games.<br/>